Please see the tab below for policies concerning refunds, insurance, and other COVID-19 related issues.

 - The camp may require each camper to submit a current, signed health history that includes information in relation to the activities in which a camper may participate.
 This health history will include a description of any camp activities from which the camper should be exempted for health reasons; a record of past medical treatment, if any; a record of allergies and/or dietary restrictions; a statement from the custodial parent/guardian attesting that all immunizations required for school are up to date and including the actual date of last tetanus shot; a record of current medications, both prescribed and over-the-counter; and a description of any current physical, mental, or psychological conditions requiring medication, treatment, or special restrictions or considerations while at camp.
 The camp also recommends that all campers be vaccinated against COVID-19, provided that they are eligible to receive the COVID-19 vaccine according to guidelines issued by the CDC and the applicable state or local public health agency.

-- As a safeguard during this uncertain time, you are required to purchase a third party tuition and travel insurance plan which will protect your investment should a student choose to cancel ahead of time or is unable to complete the camp.
-We have partnered with Travel Insured International, which comes highly recommended by AM Skier, Rocky Ridge’s insurance provider.
-Regardless of which insurance company you choose, please provide proof of insurance prior to making your final tuition payment to Rocky Ridge.
+- As a safeguard during this uncertain time, Rocky Ridge recommends that you purchase a third party tuition/travel insurance plan which will protect your investment should you choose to cancel ahead of time or are unable to complete the camp.
+We have partnered with TravMark, which comes highly recommended by AM Skier, Rocky Ridge’s insurance provider.
+Please see this page for more information on how to sign up for insurance.
+Regardless of which insurance company you choose, please take note that often the best time to purchase this type of insurance is when you make your initial deposit.

 - We will be updating this policy list regularly.
 Please continue to visit this list for the most recent policy updates and COVID-19 safety protocols that will be required prior to and during the camps.